A Political and Literary Forum

 Kevin M. Lerner

 On industrial policy’s comeback and government’s role in shared prosperity.
-Preorder our Summer 2021 book now.
+Order our Summer 2021 book now.

 The neofascist assault on democracy is a last-ditch effort on the part of neoliberal capitalism to rescue itself from crisis.
 The only solution is a decisive retreat from globalized finance.